percona/pxb-docs/docs/xtrabackup-option-reference.md

 ### --read-buffer-size()

-Set the read buffer size.
+Sets the read buffer size.
 The given value is scaled up to page size.
 The default size is 10MB.
 Use this option to increase the xbcloud/xbstream chunk size from the default size.
 To adjust the chunk size for encrypted files, use `--read-buffer-size` and `--encrypt-chunk-size`.

 ### --rebuild-indexes()